takeisa/ocaml-reversi/README.md

 Reversi game that was created by using the OCaml.

-I have been using min max algorithm to thinking of the computer algorithm.
+I have been using minimax algorithm to thinking of the computer algorithm.
 But, the evaluation function of the board is very irresponsible.

 ## Sample terminal output ##